richmahn/en_tn/zep/front/intro.md

 #### What is the Book of Zephaniah about? ####

-This book contains prophecies that warn Judah and other nations that God is about to punish them on the day of Yahweh.
+This book contains prophecies that warned Judah and other nations that God is about to punish them on the day of Yahweh.
 There are also prophecies about how God will restore Judah.
 (See: [[rc://en/tw/dict/bible/kt/dayofthelord]])

 #### How should the title of this book be translated? ####